-Yes ⊠ No □

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act. (check one)
+• Yes ☑ No □ • hether the registrant is a larg n Rule 12b-2 of the Exchang e accelerated filer, an accelerated filer, or a non-accelerated filer.
+See definition of "accelerated filer ge Act. (check one) Large a ccelerated filer Accelerated filer □ Non-accelerated filer □ Indicate e by check mark w hether the registrant is a shel Il company (as defined in Rule 12b-2 of the Act).